Best baby food makers and blenders 2023 - tested by parents

 Reasons to avoid

 It’s easy to use, given that there are just three settings and a manual knob.
-There is no digital display, meaning I wasn’t able to figure out exactly how long I was blending for, and it takes some effort to get absolutely smooth textures.
+There is no digital display, meaning I wasn’t able to figure out exactly how long I was blending, and it takes some effort to get absolutely smooth textures.
 Of course, this is dependent on what you’re blending, so thorough steaming of your produce beforehand (using a steamer or microwave steamer) is advisable if lumps worry you.
-However, it does the job for lumpier and chunkier textures, the latter of which can be achieved by a pulse-only setting.
+However, I found it did the job for lumpier and chunkier textures, the latter of which can be achieved by a pulse-only setting.

-With a 50g capacity jug (and a variety of measurements handily printed on the side), you can make at least a couple of portions for a baby.
-Given its extra-small size, it lends itself well for travel purposes, whether that’s a holiday abroad or popping to see family for the day.
+With a 50g capacity jug (and a variety of measurements handily printed on the side), I was able to make at least a couple of portions for a baby.
+Given its extra-small size, it lends itself well to travel use, whether that’s a holiday abroad or popping to visit friends or family for the day.
 It doesn’t steam items, just blends, though this is to be expected for a below £25 price tag.

 If you’re looking for straightforward blending in small batches, using a piece of kit that takes up almost no surface space at all and comes at an affordable cost, this could be the one for you.
 However, its all-plastic outer shell and jug must be handled with care, as it is not designed sturdily enough to take many drops and bashes.